NikhilJha42/cloud-computing-AWS/AWS_autoscaling_group.md

 - Metrics include average CPU utilisation, average number of bytes recieved/sent out on network interfaces, or the average load balancer request count.
 - Simple and step scaling policies use metrics and threshold values that are used to trigger the scaling policy.
 - The difference with step scaling is that the adjustments vary based  on the size of the alarm breach.

+## Benefits of ASGs

+- Better fault tolerance.
+Amazon EC2 Auto Scaling can detect when an instance is unhealthy, terminate it, and launch an instance to replace it.
+You can also configure Amazon EC2 Auto Scaling to use multiple Availability Zones.
+If one Availability Zone becomes unavailable, Amazon EC2 Auto Scaling can launch instances in another one to compensate.

+- Better availability.
+Amazon EC2 Auto Scaling helps ensure that your application always has the right amount of capacity to handle the current traffic demand.

+- Better cost management.
+Amazon EC2 Auto Scaling can dynamically increase and decrease capacity as needed.
+Because you pay for the EC2 instances you use, you save money by launching instances when they are needed and terminating them when they aren't.